ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/npm.md

 This command looks in your Laravel project's `package.json` file and installs the project's Node.js dependencies into a `node_modules` directory in your project's root.

+{{< details-danger summary="Warning: problems with outdated Node.js on Ubuntu LTS and Debian stable" >}}
+The version of Node.js shipped with Ubuntu LTS and stable Debian (which I imagine many readers are using) tends to be quite outdated.
+This could cause problems when running `npm install` if your app's `package.json` requires a recent version of Node---in this case NPM will warn you that your Node.js is outdated.

+You can solve this by first uninstalling your outdated version of Node.js (e.g. using `apt purge nodejs && apt autoremove`), then following the instructions in [this Digital Ocean article on installing Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04) to install a more up-to-date version---probably the simplest choice is Option 2, "Installing Node.js with Apt Using a NodeSource PPA".
+{{< /details-danger >}}

 ## Build your app

 Finally build your app for production (this assumes you have a `build` script defined in your project's `package.json` file, which a Laravel-Vue or Laravel-React project should come with by default):